the1lab/1lab/src/1Lab/Path.lagda.md

-The first step, the lemma below, characterises transport in path spaces in terms of the double composite: This is _almost_ definitional, but since Cubical Agda implements only composition **for `PathP`**, we need to adjust the path by a bunch of transports:
+The first step, the lemma below, characterises transport in path spaces in terms of the double composite: This is _almost_ definitional, but since Mikan implements only composition **for `PathP`**, we need to adjust the path by a bunch of transports:

 ```agda
   where